nhatduong-agilityio/playwright-training/README.md

 # Playwright Training Project

-This document provides an overview of the Playwright training system, detailing technical requirements, business requirements, and best practices for end-to-end testing with Playwright.
+This document presents a comprehensive training plan for the Playwright practice, detailing targets and ETA for practice advanced.

 ## Timeline

-- 1 week
+- 5 days

 ## Features